boxingbeetle/softfab/src/softfab/docs/concepts/exegraph/contents.md

 # ﻿Execution Graph

-This document describes the SoftFab way of modeling your build and test process.
+The flow of information between build and test tasks is described in a dependency graph.

 ## Introduction